 Dr. David Durr

 The Arthur J. Bauernfeind Endowed Chair in Investment Management is currently occupied by Dr. David Durr.
 Dr. Durr joined the faculty of Murray State University in August, 2003.
 Dr. Durr has an excellent record in teaching, research, and service and brings significant expertise in the area of financial planning.
 He holds a Ph.D. in finance from the University of North Texas and earned a Master of Business Administration degree from Stephen F. Austin State University and a Bachelor of Business Administration from the University of Texas at Austin.
 Dr. Durr holds two professional certifications; the Certified Financial Planner (CFP®) designation and the Chartered Financial Analyst (CFA) designation.
-Until recently, Durr worked as a consultant with Institutional Capital Management, a Houston, Texas-based broker/dealer firm.
+For several years Durr worked as a consultant with Institutional Capital Management, a Houston, Texas-based broker/dealer firm.
 In that capacity, Durr was required to hold the NASD Series 7 (General Securities Registered Representative) and NASD Series 66 (Registered Agent and Investment Advisor) licenses.
 In addition to his teaching responsibilities, Dr. Durr supports the mission of the university through his direct involvement in financial planning education and support, in developing corporate relationships, and in creating job opportunities for MSU students.

 Student Development - Financial Planning Education and Support